Coral Browne: Personality

 When told by the Royal Shakespeare Company that there was no suitable role in their upcoming production of King Lear for her husband, Philip Pearman, she demanded a script and running through it she found the page she was looking for.
 "There you are", she said, "the perfect part.
 A small camp near Dover."

-Browne's language was colourful, and an unauthorized biography of her, This Effing Lady, was published.
+Browne's language was colourful, which is acknowledged in the title of an unauthorized biography of her, This Effing Lady.
 She was a devout Catholic (by conversion).
 The two aspects came together in a story of her standing outside Brompton Oratory after Sunday mass when an actor came up to her with gossip about who was sleeping with someone else's wife.
 She stopped him in his tracks with: "I don't want to hear this filth.
 Not with me standing here in a state of fucking grace."

 Alan Bennett: "When I said to Coral that I’d thought [Cecil] Beaton was gay she remarked, 'Not when he was with me, darling.
 Like a rat up a drainpipe.'"

 The younger Australian performer Barry Humphries paid tribute to Browne at her memorial service with an appropriate poem: "She left behind an emptiness/A gap, a void, a trough/The world is quite a good deal less/Since Coral Browne fucked off."